HiroshiAdaniya/simple_shell/README.md

 # Simple Shell

+In this task I created my own simple shell called "HAsh$", which stands for "Hiroshi Adaniya's simple shell".

+This shell will be able to take in basic commands and execute them as per the requirements of the project.

 ### Shell

 The Shell is a program that allows a user to interact with the computers operating system to perform a specific task.